-As you drive along Highway 20/26 you will see miles of high desert where the U.S. Department of Energy is leading the country’s nuclear energy research.
-Over the last 70-plus years at the INL Site, 52 nuclear reactors have been built to develop the science of peaceful nuclear power for the U.S. and the world.
+As you drive along Highway 20 and Highway 26 through Idaho, you will see miles of high desert.
+Yet, within this desert landscape, is where the U.S. Department of Energy is leading the country’s nuclear energy research.
+Over the last 70-plus years at the Idaho National Laboratory Site, 52 nuclear reactors have been built.
+These reactors have developed and pushed forward the science of peaceful nuclear power for the U.S. and the world.

 .
 The facility is a National Historic Landmark where usable electricity was first generated from nuclear energy in 1951.
-It’s the only place in America you can see four nuclear reactors — including two aircraft nuclear propulsion prototypes, a reactor control room, remote handling devices for radioactive materials, radiation detection equipment, and much more.
+It’s the only place in America where you can see four nuclear reactors — including two aircraft nuclear propulsion prototypes, a reactor control room, remote handling devices for radioactive materials, radiation detection equipment, and much more.
 Tour Sponsors

 This tour is presented by INL.
 INL is part of the U.S. Department of Energy’s complex of national laboratories.
 The laboratory performs work in each of the strategic goal areas of DOE: energy, national security, science and environment.
 INL is the nation’s laboratory for nuclear energy research and development.Find More Tours Near You